 I told her the entire story.
 That I get a call from someone about you.
 That you would be late.
 That you will call.
 And you would lie about some work in the office to stay back.

 She asked me my mobile and start doing something on the screen.
 Time and again she would look at me, then back at the screen.
 Then she stared hard at me and asked, ‘When did she last call?’

 ‘Around thirty minutes back.
 Five minutes before you called.’

-I took the phone, and yes.
-There wasn’t any call.
-I had saved her number as ‘the woman’ I scrolled through the history but there was no call from this woman.
-My head already heavy with too much beer felt completely at loss with this development of events.
+I took the phone, and yes, there wasn’t any call.
+I had saved her number as ‘The Woman‘ I scrolled through the history but there was no call from this woman.
+My head already heavy with too much beer felt completely at loss with these development of events.

 I looked at my wife and found her staring at me like a teacher looks at a twelve-year-old who had just done a naughty thing.
 And now she is going to reprimand him, maybe hit with a scale.